thaocad/PRS-on-SPARK/README.md

 git clone https://github.com/seriousNel/PRS-on-SPARK.git
 ```

-## Requirements
+## Software Requirements

 The notebooks and scripts require the following to run :
 + spark-2.0.0 +
 + Pyhon 2.7

 Instruction of installing Apache Spark can be found [here](https://www.santoshsrinivas.com/installing-apache-spark-on-ubuntu-16-04/)

 ## What the pipeline does:
 + Calculate PRS from a genotype file (in .gen or .vcf format) and a GWAS file
++ Correct the strand alignment descrpencies between genotype  and GWAS data.
 ## What it cannot do :
 + Performs quality control of genotype data